Skein algebras and cluster algebras of marked surfaces: Introduction

 \subsection{The skein algebra $Sk_q(\S)$ (with marked points)}

-Motivated by examples coming from the theory of cluster algebras, as well as Teichm\"uller theory, we define a generalization of skein algebras to marked surfaces.
+Motivated by examples coming from the theory of cluster algebras and Teichm\"uller theory, we define a generalization of skein algebras to marked surfaces.

-Let $\S$ be a marked surface.
+Let $\S$ be a surface with a finite set of `marked points' $\M$.
 A `\textbf{link}' in $\S$ will be a collection of immersed curves in $\S$, with transverse intersections and boundary contained in $\M$, together with a `crossing data'.
 This is a choice, for each intersection, of the order in which the curves pass over each other (see Section \ref{section: link}).
-Links are considered up to homotopies through the set of links. \begin{rem} Actually, we will extend this definition of link to allow simultaneous crossings at marked endpoints.
+Links are considered up to homotopy through the set of links. \begin{rem} Actually, we will extend this definition of link to allow simultaneous crossings at marked endpoints.
 Two curves can then arrive transversely at a marked point in three ways: over, under and simultaneous.
 This generalization does not affect the subsequent skein algebra (see Remark \ref{rem: nosimul}). \end{rem}

 Let $\Zq^{\Links}$ denote the free $\Zq$-module spanned by (homotopy classes of) links in $\S$, and define a quotient $\Zq$-module $\Sk_q(\S)$ by imposing the relations in Figure \ref{fig: skeinintro}.
-A dashed circle denotes a small disc in $\S$, and the links in each term of the equality are understood to be identical outside the circle.
-We also allow additional undrawn curves at the marked points which have the same order with respect to the drawn curves.
 The element in $\Sk_q(\S)$ corresponding to a link $\link$ will be denoted $[\link]$.

+Notes on the figure. \begin{itemize} \item A dashed circle denotes a small disc in $\S$, and the links in each term of the equality are understood to be identical outside the circle. \item A solid curve between grey and white denotes the boundary of $\S$, and a dark dot denotes a marked point. \item We also allow additional undrawn curves at the marked points which have the same order with respect to the drawn curves. \end{itemize}

-These relations imply several other relations (Proposition \ref{prop: Reide}); the (framed) Reidemeister moves from knot theory (Figure \ref{fig: Reide}), as well as an additional marked variation of the second Reidemeister move.
+These relations imply several other relations (Proposition \ref{prop: Reide}): the (framed) Reidemeister moves from knot theory, as well as an additional marked variation of the second Reidemeister move (Figure \ref{fig: Reide}).

 Given two transverse links $\link[X]$ and $\link[Y]$, their `\textbf{superposition}' $\link[X]\cdot\link[Y]$ is the union of the two links, with every curve in $\link[X]$ passing over every curve in $\link[Y]$.
 This extends to a well-defined product on $\Sk_q(\S)$ and makes $\Sk_q(\S)$ into an associative $\Zq$-algebra (Proposition \ref{prop: skeinalgebra}), which we call the `\textbf{skein algebra}' of $\S$.